djplaner/memex/sense/Design/gather-weave-literature.md

 The [[gather-weave-augment]] ides - at least in its metaphorical/analogical orgins - is evident in other literature, especially around L&T.  Aim here is to capture some of it.

+## Design for learning

+### Epistemic Fluency

+> Capable teacher-designers need to be able to draw together the right sets of tools, methods, ideas, data (design knowledge) for each circumstance, and they also need meta-level, strategic, knowledge that can guide them in deciding what kinds of knowledge, and ways of knowing, are most likely to help with the specific design problem at hand.
+Educational design often involves a high level of epistemic fluency – including an ability to find and use the most appropriate kind of knowledge for each part of the design task at hand (Goodyear 2015).
+Design typically involves a skilful appropriation and blending of different kinds of knowledge, drawn from a variety of sources.
+(Goodyear, Carvalho & Yeoman, 2021, p.
+459)

 ## Assessment

 > Stealth assessment is seamlessly woven directly into the fabric of the instructional environment to support learning of important content and key competencies.
 (Shute, 2011, p.
 504)

 ## References

+Goodyear, P., Carvalho, L., & Yeoman, P. (2021).
+Activity-Centred Analysis and Design (ACAD): Core purposes, distinctive qualities and current developments. *Educational Technology Research and Development*, *69*(2), 445--464. <https://doi.org/10.1007/s11423-020-09926-7>

 Shute, V. J. (2011).
 Stealth assessment in computer-based games to support learning.
 In *Computer games and instruction* (pp. 503--524).
 IAP Information Age Publishing.